 Created with support from the college’s “Reimagining the Commons” grant from the Andrew W. Mellon Foundation, this program offers grants to aid Amherst’s academic departments and programs as they review and redesign course sequences and majors, with the goal of helping all students, regardless of background or preparation, engage more deeply with what they are learning.
 Learn more about the Reimagining the Commons Project.

-Universal Design and Beyond: Course Design for Student Inclusion in the discipline offers research, resources, and structured time for faculty to work on designing mid-level courses in a discipline.
-In four workshops offered in the spring of 2018, faculty have begun to “unpack” crucial methodologies and epistemologies in their disciplines and utilize Universal Design principles along with the principles of “Decoding the Disciplines” to move their students from novices, to apprentices positioned to contribute to the discipline.
-Support for Faculty in less Quantitative Fields to Integrate Quantitative/Computational Analysis into Courses, a program that will begin in the summer of 2018, will enable faculty to offer one or two classes, or modules, in which quantitative reasoning could shed light on a topic that is relevant to the course.
-Less quantitative subject matter instructors will be matched with quantitative faculty who will offer assistance.
-In addition, if needed, the Moss Quantitative Center will work with the Center for Teaching and Learning to provide additional assistance with designing and developing the modules.
-Learn more about these initiatives.
+Support for Faculty in less Quantitative Fields to Integrate Quantitative/Computational Analysis into Courses, a program that began in the summer of 2018, enables faculty to offer one or two classes, or modules, in which quantitative reasoning could shed light on a topic that is relevant to the course.
+Less quantitative subject matter instructors are matched with quantitative faculty who will offer assistance.
+In addition, if needed, the Moss Quantitative Center works with the Center for Teaching and Learning to provide additional assistance with designing and developing the modules.
+Learn more about these initiative.

 Opportunities that focus on pedagogy are a central part of the dean’s program to introduce new faculty to Amherst.
 Learn more about the Program for New Faculty.